RohelP/breadbank_budgetapplication/README.md

 4) Enter "npm i react-chartjs-2 chart.js" in the terminal

-5) Once the installation is finished, enter "npm start" to run the application in your browser.
+5) Once the installation is finished, enter "npm start" in the terminal to run the application in your browser.